The-Trademark-Factory/thetrademarkfactory/content/pages/home.md

       title: 'Search IP Australia’s database before you file:'
     aussie:
       title: Need help?
 Call us for a free consultation on +61 439 050 158
-      subtitle: >-
-        Our fees are the same as other online platforms - our difference is our approach.
-Every application is checked and filed by our expert lawyers.
+      subtitle: 'Every application is checked and filed by our expert lawyers. '
     scrolling_banner:
       - title: Apply instantly online
       - title: Integrated with IP Australia